-The College of Business strives to be increasingly recognized by stakeholders for developing students through integrated, practice-grounded programs.
-It forms the bridge between students and leaders of our region to produce the next generation of business professionals and community leaders, and leads students through their transformation into career-ready professionals who add value in a changing and global workplace.
-The approach of the College of Business rests upon a foundation of proven competencies in business.
-All scholarly activity focuses on instruction and application, with a commitment to service and community engagement.
-Through the College of Business, students can complete the bachelor of business administration degree with majors in accounting, business administration, finance, international business, or marketing by meeting the prescribed degree requirements.
+The primary mission of the College of Business is to lead students through their transformation into career-ready business professionals who add value in a changing and global workplace.
+The college approach rests upon a foundation of proven competencies in business, leadership, and communications.
+A bachelor of business administration with majors in accounting, business administration, finance, international business, or marketing is offered through the College of Business.
+Students can also earn certificates in community leadership and professional sales.

-COLLEGE OF COMMUNICATION, LANGUAGES, ARTS & SOCIAL SCIENCES
+COLLEGE OF COMMUNICATION, LANGUAGES, ARTS, AND SOCIAL SCIENCES